 What’s more, the difference between the density of river crossings in east and west London is exaggerated.
 The covering letter that comes with TFL’s current consultation document for the Silvertown Link says “there are only two crossings in east London”, which is simply untrue.
 If you define “east London” as the Thames between Tower Bridge and Dartford, and if you count the London Overground, Jubilee Line, Docklands Light railway and foot tunnels, there are in fact 11 river crossings, not two (from west to east: the Rotherhithe road tunnel, the London Overground between Wapping and Rotherhithe, the Jubilee Line between Canada Water and Canary Wharf, the DLR between Island Gardens and Cutty Sark, the Greenwich Foot Tunnel, the Jubilee line between Canary Wharf and North Greenwich, the Blackwall Tunnel, the Jubilee line between North Greenwich and Canning Town, the Woolwich Ferry, the Woolwich Foot Tunnel, and finally the DLR between King George V and Woolwich Arsenal).
 TFL, tellingly, seems to define “river crossings” as road links, and even these are undercounted.
 East London already has many river crossings.
 Most of these are not road crossings, but is that a bad thing?

 It’s sometimes argued that a new road crossing or two is need to “redress the balance” because east London has benefitted so much in recent years from new public transport links (the Jubilee Line, DLR extensions to Greenwich and Woolwich, the pointless Emirates Airline cable-car, and Crossrail to come) but has not been given any new road crossings.
 This is to misunderstand the demographics of east London.
 Three of the four boroughs that would be connected by the proposed new road crossings are among the 20 local authorities with the lowest levels of car ownership in the UK.
-In Tower Hamlets 63% of residents do not own a car, in Newham 52%, and Greenwich 42% (leafier Bexley has a car ownership rate of 76% overall but this is much lower in the poorer, northern part of Bexley whose residents would bear the brunt of new road crossings at Thamesmead or Belvedere).
+In Tower Hamlets 63% of residents do not own a car, in Newham 52%, and Greenwich 42% (leafier Bexley has a car ownership rate of 76% overall but this is much lower in the poorer, northern part, whose residents would bear the brunt of new road crossings at Thamesmead or Belvedere).

 Even in prosperous areas like Blackheath a good 35% of households have no car.
 And anyone who thinks that car ownership is bound to go up in future should remember that in fact it fell in all these boroughs between 2001 and 2011 (in Tower Hamlets it fell by a hefty 14%).
-People are choosing not to have cars often because of affordability, but increasingly as a lifestyle choice: driving and parking in London is just too much hassle.
+People are choosing not to have cars not just because of affordability, but increasingly as a lifestyle choice: driving and parking in London is just too much hassle.

 And west London’s many bridges are a curse as well as a blessing.
 A friend who lived next to Joseph Bazalgette’s Hammersmith Bridge in the late 1990s was delighted when it had to be closed for structural repairs: air pollution was reduced, people walked and cycled more, enjoyed the river views in peace and spoke to their neighbours.
 West London’s bridges had been built for the horse and cart rather than the internal combustion engine, and suddenly the best thing about the bridge was the absence of motor traffic.

 Another east-west contrast is often drawn: why should poor east Londoners have to pay tolls to cross the river when rich west Londoners can cross their bridges for free?
 Even those who oppose new river crossings have fallen for it.
-Bizarrely, the environmentalist John Whitelegg (of which more later) has opposed tolling either Blackwall Tunnel or any new crossings, asking rhetorically “Is it fair to institute toll crossings in a poor part of London and not further west where affluence levels are much higher?”
+Bizarrely, the environmentalist John Whitelegg (of whom more later) has opposed tolling either Blackwall Tunnel or any new crossings, asking rhetorically “Is it fair to institute toll crossings in a poor part of London and not further west where affluence levels are much higher?”